-As mentioned earlier, the City has requirements for the preservation of trees and vegetation in SRC Chapter 808.
-Those requirements would continue to apply to these properties if they are rezoned to MU-II.
-The City Council recently adopted a code amendment that increases the number and types of trees that are required to be preserved in Salem zone on the east side of Commercial Street SE to Vista Ave.
-SE.
-(See proposed zoning maps 119, 122, and 124) SCAN's comments also responded to the recommendations of the Our Salem zoning subcommittee.
-Specifically, SCAN supports increasing the minimum density in mixed use zones to 15 dwelling units per acre; suggests a higher minimum density in large subdivisions and supports requiring at least 15% of units in large subdivisions be middle housing; opposes requiring a minimum density of 15 dwelling units per acre in single-family zones within 1⁄2 mile of the Cherriots Core Network; suggests a 70 foot maximum setback from residential zones in the MU-III zone rather than 50 feet; and opposes eliminating parking minimums in mixed-use zones within 1⁄4 mile of the Cherriots Core Network.
+22. Comments were received from SCAN expressing general support for the proposed Comprehensive Plan and Comprehensive Plan Map and requesting that the MU-II zone be applied to properties located along Commercial St. SE within SCAN boundaries instead of other mixed-use zones.
+SCAN's request was specifically to extend the MU-II zone on the east side of Commercial Street SE from Mission St. SE to Vista Ave.
+SE and on the west side of Commercial St. SE from Mission St. SE to Myers St. SE and from Superior St. S to Pioneer Cemetery.
+(See proposed zoning maps 119, 122, and 124.)
+SCAN's comments also responded to the recommendations of the Our Salem zoning subcommittee.
+Specifically, SCAN supports increasing the minimum density in mixed use zones to 15 dwelling units per acre; suggests a higher minimum density in large subdivisions and supports requiring at least 15% of units in large subdivisions be middle housing; opposes requiring a minimum density of 15 dwelling units per acre in single-family zones within 1⁄4 mile of the Cherriots Core Network; suggests a 70 foot maximum setback from residential zones in the MU-III zone rather than 50 feet; and opposes eliminating parking minimums in mixed-use zones within 1⁄4 mile of the Cherriots Core Network.